Jul 16, 2025

 Performance metrics are not necessarily goals.
 Part of goal-setting is defining what success means to you so that you know how to measure it.
 Performance reviews are a great time to talk with your boss about the future of your career, but they should not be how you measure your success.
 Ultimate career growth and development comes from reaching specifically-defined goals over time.

 Don’t ever be afraid to ask for what you need.
-Whether it’s support in the workplace, more time for projects, and additional resources that can help you improve your performance, don’t be nervous about standing up for yourself, especially when it comes to negotiating a higher salary.
+Whether it’s support in the workplace, more time for projects, salary increase, and additional resources that can help you improve your performance, don’t be nervous about standing up for yourself, especially when it comes to negotiating a higher salary.

 Many women don’t get paid as much as their male counterparts, and women often don’t say anything about it because they don’t want to come across as pushy or overconfident.
 But knowing your worth doesn’t make you arrogant, and don’t let that thought make you refrain from asking for what you deserve.